joathert/canofi-app/README.md

 The browser image loading is complicated by the fact that the embedded python code refused to work with jpeg files.
 That is why input image files are first sent to a canvas and re-read in as fixed sized png files at lower resolution.
 This decrease in resolution affects the computed LAI value a little.
 Further, this convoluted step is not neccessary using standard python + full resolution imagery that you might want to run on a desktop.

 ## References and attributions
-A. Z. Andis Arietta (2020) Evaluation of hemispherical photos extracted from smartphone spherical panorama images to estimate canopy structure and forest light environment bioRxiv 2020.12.15.422956; doi: https://doi.org/10.1101/2020.12.15.422956
+A Z Andis Arietta (2021) Estimation of forest canopy structure and understory light using spherical panorama images from smartphone photography, Forestry: An International Journal of Forest Research;, cpab034, https://doi.org/10.1093/forestry/cpab034

 Hans ter Steege (2018).
 Hemiphot.R: Free R scripts to analyse hemispherical photographs for canopy openness, leaf area index and photosynthetic active radiation under forest canopies.
 Unpublished report.
 Naturalis Biodiversity Center, Leiden, The Netherlands